 We collect personal information about you

-For example, personal information that you give us by signing up for our email newsletter, contacting us through our Contact Us page or if you apply for a job with us, or personal information that you provide in any way to any of our staff.
+When you give it to us directly, for example, personal information that you give us by signing up for our email newsletter, contacting us through our Contact page or if you apply for a job with us, or personal information that you provide in any way to any of our staff.

 When you visit our website

-When you visit our website, we automatically collect the following types of personal information:
+We automatically collect the following types of personal information:

 - Technical information, including the internet protocol (IP) address used to connect your device to the internet, browser type and version, time zone setting, browser plug-in types and versions and operating systems and platforms.

 - Information about your visit to the websites, including the uniform resource locator (URL) clickstream to, through and from the site (including date and time), services you viewed or searched for, page response times, download errors, length of visits to certain pages, referral sources, page interaction information (such as scrolling and clicks) and methods used to browse away from the page.

 When we obtain it from publicly available sources

 Your personal information may be available to us from external publicly available sources.
 This may include information available on Companies House, the Charity Commission and other charity registers, reputable media articles, publications and company websites and professional networking sites such as LinkedIn.
 Depending on your privacy settings for social media services, we may access information from those accounts or services, including from Facebook, Instagram and Twitter.

 When we obtain it from third parties

+For instance, we may obtain personal information about you from Independent Financial Advisors or other professional advisors.
 In general, we may combine your personal information from these different sources for the purposes set out in this Notice.

 What personal information do we process?

 We may collect, store and otherwise process the following kinds of personal information:

 - your name and contact detail, including postal address, telephone number, email address and, where applicable, social media identity;

 - information about your professional status and background in the context of understanding your potential interest in our services;

 - information about your experience and education if you apply for a job with us or you apply for a management position in one of our portfolio companies;

 - information about your computer/mobile device and your visits to and use of this website, including, for example, your IP address and geographical location;

 - information about our services which you use/ which we consider may be of interest to you;

 - information you provide through our management questionnaire in the context of a potential commercial acquisition or investment, including about your health or criminal convictions.